wp-plugins/codepeople-post-map/readme.txt

 It is possible define, for each map on sidebar, the categories IDs to display (optional attribute), and the height of map.
 The map's width is set to the 100% of sidebar.

 == Frequently Asked Questions ==

+= Q: Why the map's tag is not inserted on page content? =

+A: There are some content editors, available as WordPress plugins, that provoke some compatibility issues with WordPress, in this case you should type the sortcode manually:
+[codepeople-post-map]

 = Q: How many maps I can insert into a post? =